PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The immediately following dequant-logistic-Mul-quantize indexed owner returns one mutation counter and has one model-only production call.
-Its result is currently discarded between the captured Swish-residual-closure dictionary and the model-only Swish-QDQ-island owner.
-Strict characterization fixes `_terminal_dequant_logistic_mul_quantize_bridge_stats` as its direct target.
+Its result is retained as `_terminal_dequant_logistic_mul_quantize_bridge_stats` between the captured Swish-residual-closure dictionary and the model-only Swish-QDQ-island owner.
+The retained value has no consumer.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production